-- Posters and collages should be 14" x 22". • - Stories and poems should use appropriate language, themes and subject matter for a general audience. - All premiums: Blue, 2.00; Red, 1.75; White, 1.50; Pink 1.25, unless otherwise listed
+- Posters and collages should be 14" x 22". - Stories and poems should use appropriate language, themes and subject matter for a general audience.

 - 1. Point of view article for newsletter or newspaper

 - 2. Business letter of request

 - 3. Thank you note or letter

-- 4. Collage of people wearing different styles of clothing and the first impression each makes
+- Collage of people wearing different styles of clothing and 4. the first impression each makes

 - 5. Guidelines for e-mail and Internet etiquette

-- 6. Outline of a demonstration
+- Outline of a demonstration 6.

-- 7. Outline of a 3-5 minute speech
+- Outline of a 3-5-minute speech 7.

-- 8. Posters on how to reduce fear of public speaking
+- Posters on how to reduce fear of public speaking 8.

-- 9. Critique of magazine advertisements
+- Critique of magazine advertisements 9.

-- 10. Newspaper ad promoting 4-H
+- Newspaper ad promoting 4-H 10.

-- Newsletter 11.
+- 11. Newsletter

 - 12. Handmade "inspirational" book (could include quotes, bible verses, pictures, etc.)

 - 13. Original short story

-- 14. Original essay

-- 15. Original drama, play or skit, under 8 pages, typed, framed or in booklet form, double spaced

-- 16. Original poem, 8-24 lines, typed or neatly written, framed or in booklet form - 17.
-Three original short poems, up to 10 lines, typed or neatly written, framed or in booklet form - 18.
-An original book review about a favorite book - 19.
-An original cover illustration for a favorite book - 20.
+- 14. Original essay - 15.
+Original drama, play or skit, under 8 pages, typed, framed or in booklet form, double spaced - Original poem, 8-24 lines, typed or neatly written, 16. framed or in booklet form - 17.
+Three original short poems, up to 10 lines, typed or neatly written, framed or in booklet form - An original book review about a favorite book 18. - An original cover illustration for a favorite book 19. - 20.
 A poster illustrating your top 10 Favorite Books - 21.
 Personal resume

-DEPARTMENT 32 - JUNIOR BOOTHS (Danish Judging) DEPARTMENT 132 - OPEN BOOTHS (Regular Judging)
+DEPARTMENT 32 - JUNIOR BOOTHS

+DEPARTMENT 132 - OPEN BOOTHS